mossbanay/Psychology-3-4/Glossary.md

 Retrieval is the process of locating and recovering the stored information from memory so that we are consciously aware of it.

+### Retrograde amensia
+##### See also amnesia

+Retrograde amensia is a particular amensia in which memories before damage has occured to the brain cannot be recalled, that is to say there is a disruption in retrieval of old memories.
+This may be seen in patients who have had a knock to the head and cannot remember an hour or so before their incident.

 ### Selective attention
 ##### See also divided attention